 - Access as the intance as usual, with the SSH keys and the IP address of the new instance.

 NOTE: The new VM will have a new, empty ephemeral disk.
 This will need to be made writable with the command:

 If required, existing volume storage will need to be attached, mounted and made writable also.

-On the NeCTAR Dashboard, navigate to Project -> Volumes -> Volumes -> Manage Attachments
+On the Nectar Cloud Dashboard, navigate to Project -> Volumes -> Volumes -> Manage Attachments

 Then access the VM command line and enter: